Men's Skin Care: How To Figure Out Your Skin Type

 skin can feel dry & tight after washing

 Your skin texture can be rough, and flakey.
 Especially during winter.

-If you have this skin type, over time the use of bad products damage the skin barrier.
-This will trigger a whole range of skin problems from premature aging to eczema or other dermatitis related skin conditions.
+If you have this skin type, over time the use of these products damages the skin barrier.
+This will trigger a whole range of skin problems from premature aging to eczema or other dermatitis-related skin conditions.

 The Difference Between Dry & Dehydrated Skin

 Knowing if your skin is dry or dehydrated is important but can be confusing to figure out.

 Basically dry refers to a skin type, and dehydrated refers to a skin condition.
 They have very similar symptoms but one big difference; dehydrated skin lacks water, while dry skin lacks oil.

 All skin types can suffer from dehydration, but it's especially common in dry and sensitive types.

 Oily Skin Type